EPCCed/2021-12-02_ARCHER2-Intro-Package_Online/_episodes/04-submission.md

 ```
 {: .output}

+You can show just your jobs with `squeue -u $USER`.

 ### Cancelling jobs with `scancel`

 You can use the `scancel` command to cancel jobs that are queued or running.
 When used on running jobs